Winter Coat Drive Under Way

 MCPS Parent Academy

-The MCPS Parent Academy has kicked off its fall season on September 24.
+The MCPS Parent Academy kicked off its fall season on September 24.
 Parents/guardians and members of the community are invited to participate in these free workshops that provide information, resources, tools, and tips to support your child’s success in school.
 Don’t miss this season of workshops, which will be offered on a range of topics, including college and career planning, study skills, cyber safety and social media, and positive communication.

 Parent Academy workshops are free.
 Childcare and interpretation services are provided upon request.
 A full list of courses is available on the Parent Academy website.